 1. Click to expand the required unit and then the stage in which you wish to edit / delete a material.

-There are two categories a created assessment can go into - Performance Tasks and Other Evidence of Learning.
-All workspace users can reorder assessments within each of these categories.
+An assessment can be created in Stage 2 and Stage 3.
+All workspace users can reorder assessments within each of these stages.

 3. As an workspace administrator, in addition to all the tasks performed by the workspace members, you can also delete a material from a unit planner (if it is not already pushed to any classroom(s)).